SingaporeMotherhood | Pregnancy

 Was it harder for you to maintain a balanced diet when you were pregnant with your second child?

-Yes, since I had a three-year old to look after.
+Yes, since I had a three-year-old to look after.
 Lunch was something easy and quick to make that both mother and child could eat, such as sandwiches and fruit salads, fried rice with a good mix of vegetables and meat, parboiled vegetables and oven roast chicken bites or porridge.
 My mother cooked dinner for us.
-On my really tired days, I would succumb to fast food, but would keep that to a maximum of once a week.
+On days when I was really tired, I would succumb to fast food, but would keep that to a maximum of once a week.

 What nutritional advice would you give expectant mothers?